Disney Sports Football

+Disney Sports Football is a pair of 2002 sports video games released by Konami for the GameCube and Game Boy Advance.

 Gameplay

 The game features Disney characters including Mickey Mouse, Minnie Mouse, Donald Duck and Goofy playing major league American football.
 Players pick a team to play in Challenge, Cup, Exhibition, and Practice modes against a number of opposing teams, and have a choice of magic items to help their team.
 The game includes commentary.